SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## Sponsors

-If you feel generous, a small [donation](https://github.com/sponsors/SeaQL) will be greatly appreciated.
+If you are feeling generous, a small [donation](https://github.com/sponsors/SeaQL) will be greatly appreciated.

 A big shout out to our sponsors 😇: